-This strategy consists primarily of finding the preven infected animals in order to remove them from the population and for either slaughter or killing and disposeal ef them.
+This strategy consists primarily of finding the preven infected animals in order to remove them from the population and for either slaughter or killing and disposeal of them.
 This strategy is It should be used more suitable for less contagious transmissible or slow-spreading diseases.
-Veterinary Services may apply different test and cull strategies based on the epidemiology of the infection or infestation or on the characteristics of available diagnostic tests.
-In particular, the design of the test and cull strategy will depend on the sensitivity and specificity of the tests.
+Veterinary Services may apply different 'test and cull' strategies based on the epidemiology of the infection or infestation or on the characteristics of available diagnostic tests.
+In particular, the design of the 'test and cull' strategy will depend on the sensitivity and specificity of the tests.
 Veterinary Services may adjust 'test and cull' strategies in response to the changes of in the prevalence.

-Apart from the selection of animals to be $\frac{\text{culled}}{\text{culled}}$, the same principles apply as for \underline{a} stamping-out \underline{policy} in terms of processing, treatment and disposal of dead or slaughtered animals and their products.
+Apart from the selection of animals to be culled, the same principles apply as for a stamping-out policy in terms of processing, treatment and disposal of dead or slaughtered animals and their products.